Mexico national football team: "¡Eh, puto!"

-Origins

 The origins of the chant is thought to have had developed in the 1980s in Monterrey where in little league American football games, fans would chant "¡Eh, pum!" during the opening kickoff.
 This chant was not disparagingly used as the word pum is attributed to an impact of some sort.
 Though the current incarnation of the chant is widely thought to have originated sometime between 2000 and 2003 by supporters of Atlas to former Atlas goalkeeper, Oswaldo Sánchez, no primary sources exist that support this claim and is an urban legend.
 The earliest documented usage of puto being chanted by fans in this manner occurred on 22 May 2004, during the second leg of the 2004 Clausura repechage match between Cruz Azul and Pachuca.
 Fans of Pachuca repeatedly chanted puto every time Óscar Pérez performed a goal kick.

 Sanctions

 Due to the homophobic meaning of the word puto in Mexican Spanish (a vulgar term for a male prostitute), the chant received negative attention in the 2014 FIFA World Cup.
 Mexico's fans defended it as being traditionally used in the Liga MX.
 On 23 June 2014, FIFA dropped an investigation, concluding that the chant "was not considered insulting in the specific context".
 Football Against Racism in Europe, an anti-discrimination organization, criticized the ruling as "disappointing".
 In 2017, in advance of the 2018 World Cup, FIFA fined the Mexico football federation over fans' use of the chant and introduced escalating sanctions, which were first applied in Liga MX games in 2019.
 In 2021, three Mexico international matches in the United States were halted because of fan behaviour, including the CONCACAF Nations League final against the United States, in which fans also threw things onto the pitch and Giovanni Reyna was hit in the face by a heavy object.
 On 18 June 2021, FIFA announced that as a penalty for the use of the chant in a pre-Olympics tournament in Guadalajara, spectators would be barred from Mexico's first two qualifying matches for the 2022 World Cup.
-During the semifinals, the match between Mexico and the United States was stopped at the 90th minute and eventually ended early due to the chants.
+During the semi-finals, the match between Mexico and the United States was stopped at the 90th minute and eventually ended early due to the chants.